Khyang people

+The Kheyang, also known as Asho Khyang or Hyow (খিয়াং) are a group of indigenous people inhabiting in the Chittagong Hill Tracts of Bangladesh and the Rakhine State of Myanmar.
 Kheyang is the exonym of the Hyow.
-There Kheyang or the Hyow (খিয়াং), are a group of indigenous people inhabiting in the Chittagong Hill Tracts of Bangladesh and the Rakhine State of Myanmar.
+They are part of the broader Zo peoples.
 The Khyang are one of the smallest ethnic groups in Bangladesh with a population of only 4,826 according to the 2022 census.

 Etymology

 The word "Kheyang" is originated from the term "khlɔng", which means person in the language.
-The endonym "Hyow" means Chin.
+The endonym Hyow means Chin.

 History

 According to Kheyang chronicles, the Khyangs with their king entered Chittagong Hill Tracts when their kingdom in Burma was overrun by the Burmese.
 But afterwards the king decided to go back to Burma.
 But his younger queen being pregnant could not accompany him.
 Hence she was left behind with some followers and kinsmen.
 The present Kheyang are the descendants of this queen and her retinue.
 However, the literature of the Burmese history tells that the Kheyang migrated with the Marma from the southern Myanmar in the late eighteenth century.
 The Kheyang have two groups in Bangladesh: Laitu and Kongtu.
 The Kheyang were Buddhists but many converted to Christianity during the British period.
 Most Khyang today are under the Mong family or the "Royal Family" which is from Chandraghona, Rangamati Hill Districts in Bangladesh.